-The Collection Appeals Program, not to be confused with the Collection Due Process Hearing, while dealing with related issues has a different function.
-The Collection Appeals Program (CAP) was birthed at a similar time and for similar reasons to the Collections Due Process Hearing.
-The best way to understand the Collections Appeals Program’s function is to put the two programs side by side and look at the different notices and actions they are designed to respond to.
-For example, a Collection Due Process Hearing may be requested after a taxpayer receives one of the following notices.
+The Collection Appeals Program, not to be confused with the Collection Due Process Hearing, has a different function while dealing with related issues.
+The Collection Appeals Program (CAP) was birthed simultaneously for similar reasons to the Collections Due Process Hearing.
+The best way to understand the Collections Appeals Program is to put the two programs side by side.
+Look at the different notices and actions they are designed to respond to.

-- Notice of Federal Tax Lien Filing and Your Right to a Hearing Under IRC 6320;
+- Federal Tax Lien Filing and Your Right to a Hearing Under IRC 6320

-- Final Notice—Notice of Intent to Levy and Notice of Your Right to a Hearing;
+- Final Notice—Notice of Intent to Levy and Your Right to a Hearing

-- before or after the IRS files a Notice of Federal Tax Lien or levies or seizes property,
+- Before or after the IRS files a Notice of Federal Tax Lien, levies, or seizes property.

-- if the IRS has terminated or proposed to terminate an installment agreement, rejected an installment agreement, or modified or proposed to modify an installment agreement
+- The IRS modified or proposed to modify an installment agreement

-Collection Appeal Program decisions may not be appealed in the US Tax Court however they do tend to take less time than Collection Due Processing Hearings.
+Taxpayers may not appeal Collection Appeal Program in the US Tax Court.
+However, they tend to take less time than Collection Due Processing Hearings.

-Reasonable cause penalty relief is statutorily available to taxpayers in both the Internal Revenue Code and the Code of Federal regulations as well its application being clarified in the Internal Revenue Manual.
-What this means is that unlike other forms of penalty relief such as the First Time Abatement taxpayers have the right to penalty relief if they meet the specific requirements of the code and may appeal a decision that denies relief that should qualify.
+Reasonable cause penalty relief is statutorily available to taxpayers in both the Internal Revenue Code and the Code of Federal Regulations.
+Its application rarified in the Internal Revenue Manual.
+This means that unlike other forms of penalty relief such as the First Time Abatement, taxpayers have the right to penalty relief if they meet the code’s code’s specific requirements.
+They may appeal a decision that denies relief that should qualify.

 Reasonable cause penalty abatements are as much an art as a science or matter of law.
-These abatements require not only an understanding of what has been deemed reasonable over the years through challenge and litigation but also understanding of the current IRS posture around the collection of different types of tax, noncompliance, and other government interests.
+These abatements require an understanding of what has been deemed reasonable over the years through challenge and litigation and an understanding of the current IRS posture around the collection of different types of tax, noncompliance, and other government interests.

 First Time Penalty Abatements

 The Internal Revenue Service has established procedures since 2001 for the abatement of certain penalties for taxpayers with clean compliance history.
-The First Time Abatement can be used to abate Failure to File and Failure to File to Pay penalties assessed against individual.
-For business taxpayers the abatement may also be requested for failure to deposit payroll taxes.
+The First Time Abatement can abate Failure to File and Failure to File to Pay penalties assessed against the individual.
+For business taxpayers, abatement may also be requested for failure to deposit payroll taxes.

-In addition, claims should not be denied by the IRS; if the taxpayer had a penalty assessed more than years prior, the taxpayer had an estimated penalty assessed in the past three years, received a First-Time abatement more than years prior for the tax return in question, or had penalties in subsequent years.
+Besides, claims should not be denied by the IRS.
+If the taxpayer had a penalty assessed more than years prior, the taxpayer had an estimated penalty assessed in the past three years, received a First-Time abatement more than years prior for the tax return in question, or had penalties in subsequent years.

-Lastly, in addition to issues with improper denials due to IRS employees being poorly trained on First Time Abatement procedures the IRS also uses a flawed decision-making software referred to as the Reasonable Cause Assistant (RCA) to determine eligibility for penalty relief.
-The Reasonable Cause Assistant has been shown to consistently incorrectly deny First Time Abatement requests and has yet to be reported as fixed despite its undermining effect on the intent of the FTA program.
+In addition to improper denials due to poorly trained IRS employees on First Time Abatement procedures, the IRS uses a flawed decision-making software, the Reasonable Cause Assistant (RCA), to determine eligibility for penalty relief.
+The Reasonable Cause Assistant denies First Time Abatement requests consistently incorrectly.

-Passport levy is a relatively new topic and as such it is an IRS initiative that most people aren’t aware of.
-The IRS is now seizing passports of those with past due taxes including those of citizens abroad who receive no formal notice the IRS’s intent or of the action itself when completed.
+A relatively new topic.
+As such, it is an IRS initiative that most people aren’t aware of.
+The IRS now seizes the passports of those with past-due taxes.
+Including citizens abroad who receive no formal notice of the IRS’s intent or of the action itself when completed.